State's cases rise by 11,682 after 2 days above 13K; deaths increase by 72, one day after 96

 LONG-TERM CARE

-Thirty-nine percent of the deaths, 7,859, are residents and staff of long-term care with increase of 23.
-Palm Beach County is second at 798 with a rise of 4 indata through Friday.
-Miami-Dade leads with 886.
+Thirty-nine percent of the deaths, 7,879, are residents and staff of long-term care with increase of 20.
+Palm Beach County is second at 798 with no change.
+Miami-Dade leads with 893.

 NATION